Newborn Essentials Checklist 2026: What You Really Need vs What to Skip

 4. Bottle warmer

-- A bowl of warm water heats a bottle in 2-3 minutes, no gadget needed
+- A bowl of warm water heats a bottle in 2-3 minutes.
+No need for one more gadget taking up counter space

 5. Expensive outfits and newborn shoes